garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

       action <- action$Action
       if (length(action) > 1) action<- action[round(runif(1,min = 1, max = length(action)))]</code></pre>

-An agent following this policy searches for the probability of solving the environment for each combination of position/action and performs the action in which this probability is the highest.
-In the case that two or more positions/actions have the same probability of solving the environment the agent randomly selects one of them.
+An agent following this policy searches for the action with the highest probability of solving the environment for the current position.
+In the case that two or more actions have the same probability of solving the environment the agent randomly selects one of them.
-This agent solves the environment in **15.4%** of the attempts (30 times better than the random policy).
+This agent solves the environment **15.4%** of the times, which is 30 times better than the *random agent*.{: style="text-align: justify"}

 ***The Hole avoidance policy:***
 <pre></code>